Pipeline YAML Reference#

 block can also be defined within a jobs

-block having a local
+block on a local

 scope in addition to an env_vars

-block that is defined on a task
+block that is defined on the task

 where its scope is the entire task

 block.
-In that case the environment
+In that case, the environment

-variables of that local env_vars
+variables of the local env_vars

 block will be only visible to the jobs